Map Development

 Planning:

-Sketch the map layout and connections
+Sketch the map layout and connections.

-Identify key locations and NPCs
+Identify key locations and NPCs.

-Plan quest integration points
+Plan quest integration points.

 Tiled Setup:

-Open existing maps for reference
+Open existing maps for reference.

-Use proper tileset configurations
+Use proper tileset configurations.

-Maintain consistent tile size (32x32 pixels)
+Maintain consistent tile size (32x32 pixels).

 Layer Management:

-Start with Ground layer for terrain
+Start with the Ground layer for terrain.

-Add Objects layer for details
+Add an Objects layer for details.

-Use Above layer for overhanging elements
+Use the Above layer for overhanging elements.

-Mark non-walkable areas in Walkable layer
+Mark non-walkable areas in the Walkable layer.

 Object Placement:

-Add spawn areas for monsters/NPCs
+Add spawn areas for monsters/NPCs.

-Configure map change areas for transitions
+Configure map change areas for transitions.

-Place signs and interactive elements
+Place signs and interactive elements.

-Set up key areas for quest triggers
+Set up key areas for quest triggers.

 Map Guidelines